katxeus/civic-participation-network/README.md

 ## Research and Development in Federated Protocols
 This is to further research and developement on federated protocols and offer this project's protocol as an open source software.
 This will be a starting to cub censorship, blockage and qeull of dissent.
 Anonymous accountability and participation

+## de-identification
+Integrate de-identification that remove all personal identifying information for privacy